-- Element-class: Equivalent to owl:Class, rdfs:Class and rdfs:type.
-The element A is a defined to be class B. (Example, the taxonomy element us-gaap:Assets (which is an individual) is defined as being the class fro:Assets) - Class-subClassOf: Equivalent to rdfs:subClassOf.
-Class A is a specialization of Class P. Ability to organize classes into a hierarchy of general-special terms.
-Similar to SKOS notion of broader terms versus narrower terms. - Class-equivalentClass: Equivalent to owl:equivalentClass.
-Class A and class B have the exact same members.
-(Example, class LiabilitiesAndPartnerCapital and the class LiabilitiesAndStockHolderEquity are both equivalent to LiabilitiesAndEquity.) - Class-sameAs: Equivalent to owl:sameAs.
-Class A and class B are the exact same real world thing.
-(Example, the class Equity and the class NetAssets are exactly the same thing.) - Class-differentFrom: Equivalent to owl:differentFrom.
-Class A and class B are the NOT the same real world thing.
-(Example, the class Assets and the class NetAssets are NOT the same thing.) - Class-disjointWith: Equivalent to owl:disjointWith.
-Things belonging to one class A cannot also belong to some other class B. (Example, a member of the Person class set of things can never be a member of the Country class set of things.) - Class-complementOf: Equivalent to owl:complementOf.
-Things that are members of one class A are all the things that do not belong to the other class B (Example, a member of the class of LivingThings set of things is the entire set of things that do not belong to the DeadThings set of things.) - Class-inverseOf: Equivalent to owl:inverseOf.
-A relationship of type X between A and B implies a relationship of type Y between B and A. (Example, IF starsIn inverseOf hasStar; AND IF MenInBlack hasStar WillSmith; THEN WillSmith starsIn MenInBlack) - Class-unionOf: Equivalent to owl:unionOf.
-The members of set C include all the members of set A and all the members of set B. - Class-intersectionOf: Equivalent to owl:intersectionOf.
-The members of set C include all the members of set A that are also members of set B. - Whole-hasPart: Neither OWL nor RDFS has equivalent.
-The whole A has part B. (Example, the whole BalanceSheet has part Assets.) - IsPartOf-whole: Neither OWL nor RDFS has equivalent.
-The part A is part of the whole B. (Example, the part Assets is part of the whole BalanceSheet.)
+- Class-disjointWith: Set theory notion of disjoint.
+Equivalent to owl:disjointWith.
+Things belonging to one class A cannot also belong to some other class B. (Example, a member of the Person class set of things can never be a member of the Country class set of things.) - Class-complementOf: Set theory notion of complement.
+Equivalent to owl:complementOf.
+Things that are members of one class A are all the things that do not belong to the other class B (Example, a member of the class of LivingThings set of things is the entire set of things that do not belong to the DeadThings set of things.) - Class-inverseOf: Set theory notion of inverse.
+Equivalent to owl:inverseOf.
+A relationship of type X between A and B implies a relationship of type Y between B and A. (Example, IF starsIn inverseOf hasStar; AND IF MenInBlack hasStar WillSmith; THEN WillSmith starsIn MenInBlack) - Class-unionOf: Set theory notion of union.
+Equivalent to owl:unionOf.
+The members of set C include all the members of set A and all the members of set B. - Class-intersectionOf: Set theory notion of intersection.
+Equivalent to owl:intersectionOf.
+The members of set C include all the members of set A that are also members of set B.